AbiVarsanP/Crickz/PROJECT_README.md

-# 🏏 Cricket Hand-Game Arena
+# 🏏 Crickz

 A real-time multiplayer web-based cricket hand-game platform where two players compete in number-matching cricket matches through room-based sessions.

 ## 🎮 Game Overview

-Cricket Hand-Game Arena is a digital version of the classic hand cricket game.
+Crickz is a digital version of the classic hand cricket game.
 Two players compete by selecting numbers (1-6) simultaneously.
 If the numbers match, the batsman is OUT.
 Otherwise, the batsman scores runs equal to their selected number.

 ### Game Rules